-The output register holds the recovered data (Q{0-7} , SC/D, and RVS) and aligns it with the recovered byte clock (CKR).
-This synchronization insures proper timing to match a FIFO interface or other logic that requires glitch-free and specified output behavior.
+The Output register holds the recovered data (Q{0-7} , SC/D, and RVS) and aligns it with the recovered byte clock (CKR).
+This synchronization insures proper timing to match a FIFO interface or other logic that requires glitch free and specified output behavior.
 Outputs change synchronously with the rising edge of CKR.

-In BIST mode, this register becomes the signature pattern generator and checker by logically converting itself into a linear feedback shift register (LFSR) pattern generator.
-When enabled, this LFSR generates a 511-byte sequence that includes all data and special character codes, including the explicit violation symbols.
+In BIST mode, this register becomes the signature pattern generator and checker by logically converting itself into a Linear Feedback Shift Register (LFSR) pattern generator.
+When enabled, this LFSR will generate a 511-byte sequence that includes all Data and Special Character codes, including the explicit violation symbols.
 This pattern provides a predictable but pseudo-random sequence that can be matched to an identical LFSR in the Transmitter.
 When synchronized, it checks each byte in the Decoder with each byte generated by the LFSR and shows errors at RVS.
 Patterns generated by the LFSR are compared after being buffered to the output pins and then fed back to the comparators, allowing test of the entire receive function.